svenluijten/flex-env/README.md

 [![Total Downloads][ico-downloads]][link-downloads]
 [![Software License][ico-license]](LICENSE.md)

-This package adds a handful of useful commands to edit your `.env` file in a Laravel installation directly from the command line.
+This package adds a handful of useful commands to edit your `.env` file in [Laravel](https://laravel.com) without leaving the command prompt.

 ## Install